Skip to content

 Real Estate Tip

 Rental prices in Dubai are quoted annually and paid via post-dated cheques.
 Always verify current market rates on the RERA rent calculator before signing.
-For buying, work with a RERA-registered broker and check the DLD (Dubai Land Department) transaction records for recent sale prices.
+For buying, work with a RERA-registered broker and check the DLD (Dubai Land Department) transaction records on DXBinteract.com for recent sale prices.

 What It's Like Living in Palm Jumeirah